trans-travel/trans-travel/ca/ab.md

  * However, Alberta has indicated that in Fall of 2024, [provincial policy would outlaw some trans youth medical care](https://www.cbc.ca/news/canada/edmonton/danielle-smith-1.7101595)
- * Medical care may be somewhat more difficult for travelers to access than medical care in some USA states (but likely easier than other USA states), and may move slower than some providers elsewhere in the world may.
+ * Trans medical care for adults may be somewhat more difficult for travelers to access than medical care in some USA states (but likely easier than other USA states), and may move slower than some providers elsewhere in the world may.